Pylons/pyramid/docs/narr/templates.rst

    render a view without needing to fork your code to do so.
 See :ref:`extending_chapter` for more information.

 By default, views rendered via a template renderer return a :term:`Response` object which has a *status code* of ``200 OK``, and a *content-type* of ``text/html``.
-To vary attributes of the response of a view that uses a renderer, such as the content-type, headers, or status attributes, you must set attributes on the *request* object within the view before returning the dictionary.
-See :ref:`response_request_attrs` for more information.
+To vary attributes of the response of a view that uses a renderer, such as the content-type, headers, or status attributes, you must use the API of the :class:`pyramid.response.Response` object exposed as ``request.response`` within the view before returning the dictionary.
+See :ref:`request_response_attr` for more information.

 The same set of system values are provided to templates rendered via a renderer view configuration as those provided to templates rendered